 Oahu’s North Shore runs from Kaʻena Point to Kahuku along the island’s north coast and features over 7 miles of sandy beaches.
 This region is best known for massive waves, surfing competitions, snorkeling spots, and stunning beaches, drawing in thousands of annual visitors.
-For example, you may be familiar with notable attractions like the Banzai Pipeline, Sunset Beach, and Waimea Bay.

 Disclaimer: This article contains affiliate links.
 I may earn a small commission when you purchase a product or book a stay through these links at no extra cost to you.